sparkfun/SuperHeadphones/docs/introduction.md

 ### Headphones

-For this project, we chose "over-the-ear" headphone that provide a large amount of sound dapening (30dB).
-These types of headphones are also called "ear muffs" and are often marketed for use during loud construction work or lawn mowing.
+For this project, we chose over-the-ear headphone that provide a large amount of sound dapening (30dB).
+These types of headphones are also called ear-muffs and are often marketed for use during loud construction work or lawn mowing.

 The exact headphones we chose to start with were the following: